 How to Check My Aetna Coverage for Rehab in Rhode Island

 Finding a treatment facility can feel overwhelming but knowing in advance what your Aetna insurance will cover can give you peace of mind.
 The good news is, checking your coverage is easy.
-To learn about your specific coverage, contact one of our admissions navigators at , click here, or fill out the form below.
+To learn about your specific coverage, contact one of our admissions navigators at , click here, or fill out the form above.

 What Is Aetna Rhode Island?